pawelkrol/Scala-CommTest/README.md

     before {

-      set_custom_handler("loader") {
+      setCustomHandler("loader") {

         // ...alternative implementation...
       }
     }

 They will always be executed in place of each mocked subroutine.
-Note that invoking `set_custom_handler` is only allowed within a scope of a `before` block (calling it anywhere else will have no effect at all on a test execution!).
+Note that invoking `setCustomHandler` is only allowed within a scope of a `before` block (calling it anywhere else will have no effect at all on a test execution!).
 See an example spec file [SetCustomHandlerSpec.scala](src/test/scala/com/github/pawelkrol/CommTest/SetCustomHandlerSpec.scala) illustrating a simple usage pattern.

 ASSERTIONS AND EXPECTATIONS
 ---------------------------